moritzzimmer/terraform-aws-lambda/examples/with-sns-subscriptions/README.md

 terraform plan
 ```

+Note that this example may create resources which cost money.
+Run `terraform destroy` to destroy those resources.

 ## bootstrap with func

 In case you are using [go](https://golang.org/) for developing your Lambda functions, you can also use [func](https://github.com/moritzzimmer/func) to bootstrap your project and get started quickly: